 Your recovery after the operation will largely depend on the type of surgery which has been performed and the damage which was present in your knee.
 For instance, lateral release and microfracture chondroplasty are often associated with a more lengthy recovery.

-Most patients use crutches during the first two or three days after surgery, mainly for comfort.
-Some patients may find they do not need to use crutches at all.
+Although many patients will find they do not need to use crutches at all, some will use them during the first two or three days after surgery, mainly for comfort.
 Sometimes patients are given specific instructions to continue using crutches for a longer period of time.
-You will receive a separate set of instructions regarding exercises and physiotherapy.
+You will receive instructions regarding exercises and physiotherapy.
 By following these instructions, you will speed up your recovery.

 Time off work varies according to the type of surgery and your job.
-Usually it is only a matter of a few days to a week.
+Usually it is only a matter of days to a weeks.
 The time taken to return to normal sporting activities also varies, but for the most common procedures is somewhere between six and twelve weeks.

 Arthroscopy is generally a very safe procedure.
 Complications are not common.
-Possible serious problems include infection and calf vein thrombosis.
+Possible serious problems include infection and deep vein thrombosis.

 Infection of the wounds can occur, despite the precautions taken.
 This is usually easily treated with antibiotics.
 However, sometimes the infection can get into the joint and this requires admission to hospital, additional arthroscopic surgery and intravenous antibiotics.
 Infection of the joint (septic arthritis) is a serious condition, which can have long-term consequences of stiffness and osteoarthritis.

 A deep vein thrombosis is a blood clot that may form in the veins in the legs.
 This can cause persistent swelling of the foot and ankle and can also be dislodged and be carried to the lungs (pulmonary embolus), resulting in chest pain and breathing difficulties.
 However, the risk of thrombosis is statistically very low.